MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/windows-8-10/index.md

 ## Obtaining an access token
 Since this security check supports *remember me* functionality, it would be useful to check if the client is currently logged in, during the application startup.

-The MobileFirst Platform Foundation SDK provides the `ObtainAccessToken` API to ask the server for a valid token:
+The MobileFirst Foundation SDK provides the `ObtainAccessToken` API to ask the server for a valid token:

 ```csharp
 WorklightAccessToken accessToken = await Worklight.WorklightClient.CreateInstance().AuthorizationManager.ObtainAccessToken(String scope);